SnellerInc/grafana-datasource/src/README.md

 You can use the `$__interval_ms` variable as a parameter to group by time.

 Grafana automatically calculates an interval that can be used to group by time in queries.
 When there are more data points than can be shown on a graph, then queries can be made more efficient by grouping by a larger interval.
 It is more efficient to group by 1 day than by 10s when looking at 3 months of data and the graph will look the same and the query will be faster.
-The `$__interval` is calculated using the time range and the width of the graph (the number of pixels).
+The `$__interval_ms` is calculated using the time range and the width of the graph (the number of pixels).

 ### `$__max_data_points`